 With over 20 years experience, we listen to your requirements and professionally design reliable and economical air conditioning systems for homes, offices, workshops, multi level buildings and most other commercial developments.

 At Ascent Air we’ve done the comparing for you, partnering with leading brands in energy efficiency.
-We strive to use the latest and advanced energy smart features such as digital zone balancing, electrostatic filters & Ezone WI FI control taking air conditioning to a new level.
+We strive to use the latest and advanced energy smart features such as digital zone balancing, electrostatic filters, individual room temp control & Ezone WIFI control with yr smart phone taking air conditioning to a new level.

 We pride ourselves on providing quality air conditioning advice informing you of all available air conditioning options including product information and promotional offers.
 This ensures you are getting the best air conditioning system taking into consideration its heating and/or cooling performance, your specific air conditioning requirements, brand preference and budget.